alimnaqvi/system_scripts/README.md

 ## Wallpaper changer

-A slideshow of wallpapers that changes every 15 minutes and differentiates between wallpapers for dark vs. light theme.
+A slideshow of wallpapers that changes every 15 minutes (randomly selects from a given directory) and differentiates between wallpapers for dark vs. light theme.

 ## Disk usage